interserver/mailbaby-api-samples/openapi-client/javascript/docs/DefaultApi.md

   'id': 789, // Number | The ID of your mail order this will be sent through.
-  'search': "search_example", // String | pass an optional search string for looking up inventory 'skip': 0, // Number | number of records to skip for pagination 'limit': 100 // Number | maximum number of records to return };
+  'search': "search_example", // String | pass an optional search string for looking up inventory 'skip': 0, // Number | number of records to skip for pagination 'limit': 100, // Number | maximum number of records to return 'startDate': 789, // Number | earliest date to get emails in unix timestamp format 'endDate': 789 // Number | earliest date to get emails in unix timestamp format };
 apiInstance.viewMailLog(opts, (error, data, response) => {
   if (error) {